 Aylen Pritchin is one of the most interesting and versatile Russian violinists of his generation.
-The young violinist is the First Prize winner of the 2014 Long-Thibaud-Crespin Competition and also got SACEM prize for the contemporary piece.
+The young violinist is the First Prize winner of the 2014 Long-Thibaud-Crespin Competition and got the SACEM prize for the contemporary piece as well.

 Born in 1987 in Saint-Petersburg Aylen Pritchin began playing violin at age six and later enrolled in the Tchaikovsky Conservatory in Moscow, studying with Eduard Grach.